A Taxonomy for Evaluating Generalist Robot Manipulation Policies

 BridgeV2-★ Main results.

 Our main results on our BridgeV2-★ benchmark are shown on the left, which consists of in-distribution base task performance, and 55 task variations that span 13 of our axes, for a total of 885 real-world evaluations.
 We find that existing generalist policies tend to struggle on most of our considered axes.
-In particular, semantic generalization is weak across all models, despite them leveraging large language model backbones trained on internet-scale data.
-This has interesting implications: e.g., rather than relying soley on improvements in language modeling to improve semantic generalization, perhaps other mechanisms are needed, such as improving language annotations in robot datasets.
+In particular, semantic generalization is mostly weak, despite the use of language model backbones.
+This has interesting implications: e.g., rather than relying only on language model initialization to improve semantic generalization, perhaps other mechanisms are needed, such as improving robot language annotations.

-Each model tends to have similar strengths and weaknesses across our different axes.
+Each model tends to have similar strengths and weaknesses.
 However, there are some notable differences between each model that the fine-grained nature of our benchmark helps reveal.
-For example, OpenVLA is noticeably worse at visual generalization than the other models, while MiniVLA struggles more with forms of visual + behavioral generalization.
-OpenVLA performs the best at understanding object properties which could be due to it having the largest language model backbone, but it still struggles with other forms of semantic generalization. \( \pi_0 \) generally performs the best across all axes, possibly due to a more capable VLM backbone (PaliGemma), and/or better architecture design (flow-based action chunking).
-However, like the other models, \( \pi_0 \) still generally struggles in terms of absolute performance for most axes.
+For example, OpenVLA is noticeably worse at visual generalization, while MiniVLA struggles more with visual + behavioral.
+OpenVLA is the best at understanding object properties, but still struggles with other semantic axes \( \pi_0 \) generally performs the best, possibly due to a more capable VLM backbone (PaliGemma), and/or better architecture (flow-based action chunking).
+However, all models generally struggle in terms of absolute performance for most axes.

-We also consider varying different model design decisions to better understand their impact on generalization.
+We also consider varying different model design decisions to better understand their impact on generalization, with t-tests to assess statistical significance.

 Example Generalization Axes & Evals